skinnyjames/webdriver/README.md

-# selenium_webdriver
+# webdriver

-Implementation of Selenium Webdriver Client in Crystal, inspired by Watir
+Implementation of Webdriver Client in Crystal, inspired by Watir

 ## Installation